by Milk-Drunk with expert advice from Pedro Prieto, MA, MS, PhD, and Jacqueline Winkelmann, MD, FAAP

 Types of Lactose Intolerance

 Congenital lactose intolerance- officially known as Congenital Lactase Deficiency (CLD) is the inability to produce active lactase from birth.
 It is a RARE disorder (1 in 60,000 babies or less).
 Newborns will present with watery diarrhea shortly after consuming breastmilk or infant formula (remember, lactose is the primary carbohydrate found in milk from breastfeeding).
-Diagnosis must be made quickly to prevent serious dehydration, and baby must be started on a lactose-free formula.
+Diagnosis must be made quickly to prevent serious dehydration, and baby must be started on a lactose-free baby formula.

 Developmental (neonatal) Lactase Deficiency.
 A different type of lactose intolerance is associated with the maturity of a newborn’s gastrointestinal system.
 This is called developmental lactase deficiency because it is associated with pre-term babies of less than 34 weeks of gestation who are born before their gastrointestinal tissues are mature enough to produce lactase.
 This deficiency is transient, and it subsides as the intestines gain the ability to produce lactase.